Infinite elliptic hypergeometric series: convergence and difference equations: Theta hy per geo met ric series

-such that the resulting series converges in some domain.
+for arbitrary sets of parameters $b_j, c_j\in \CC^\times$.
+Whenever the condition $\prod_{j=1}^m(b_j/c_j)=aq^Np^n,\, n\in\ZZ,$ is satisfied, one gets a kernel function.
+As a result, any linear combination of such functions with different parameters $N, b_j, c_j$ satisfying the same constraint also lies in the kernel of the taken operator.

+There are also solutions which are not single-valued in $z$ similar to the general solution of the ordinary hy\-per\-geo\-met\-ric equation for the $_2F_1$ Euler-Gauss hy\-per\-geo\-met\-ric function.
+Indeed, consider the function of the form $z^d$, which is not single valued for $d\neq \ZZ$.
+One has the formal eigenvalue problem $\theta(aq^\delta; p) z^d= \theta(aq^d; p) z^b$, so that whenever $aq^d=p^n$ (or $d=-\log ap^n/\log q$), $n\in\ZZ$, one obtains a kernel function.
+Their linear combination with different values of $n$ weighted by $q$-elliptic coefficients yields the following infinite Dirichlet-type series

+which will be a kernel function of the operator $\theta(aq^\delta; p)$, provided the series converges.
+One can replace also in the single-valued function \eqref{eigenf} the factor $z^N$ by $z^d$, impose the constraint $\prod_{j=1}^m(b_j/c_j)=aq^dp^n,\, n\in\ZZ,$ and take linear combinations of such functions for different $b_j, c_j, d$ and $n$ to obtain even more complicated kernel functions.
 Suppose that the operator $\theta(aq^\delta; p)$ acts in some Hilbert space of functions and one is interested in its inversion.
-If at least one of the functions \eqref{kernel} belongs to the Hilbert space of interest, then the inversion is not possible.
+If at least one of the described kernel functions belongs to the Hilbert space of interest, then the inversion is not possible.

 Consider now a more complicated operator.
 Take $w, q, p\in \CC^\times, \; K\in\ZZ$, set $t:=pq^Kw^{-K^2}$ and impose the constraints $|w|, |p|, |t|<1$.
 Then define the operator

 Expanding $\theta(w^{nK}z;p)$ into the Laurent series in $z$ and changing the order of summations in the emerging double sum, we obtain